KiwifruitDev/KCOM/README.md

 - Lua scripting support
 - Support for Workshop maps
 - Discord rich presence
-- Addon contents within GitHub
+- Public addon contents

 ## Installation

 - Subscribe to the [Workshop Addon](https://steamcommunity.com/sharedfiles/filedetails/?id=2739356543) on Steam
 - Download the [latest release](https://github.com/TeamPopplio/KCOM/releases) from GitHub
 - Extract the contents of the zip file to a safe place (e.g. a new folder on your desktop)
-- Set the following launch options for Half-Life: Alyx in Steam: `-console -vconsole -language english -low`
+- Set the following launch options for Half-Life: Alyx in Steam: `-console -vconsole -language english`
 - Launch the game
 - Open KCOM using `KiwisCoOpMod.exe`
 - Follow instructions within the KCOM application